A Journey of a Thousand Tongues

 Now this prophet guy, he was serious, completely convinced.
 I don’t remember his name, as the only noteworthy thing about him was his belief about himself, his demeanor not matching it.
 From the looks of his clothes I’d say he’d been up there a week or so, and he told me as much, but it wasn’t the first time he’d come, and it wouldn’t be his last I gathered.
 When I left three days later he wasn’t there, and of course he’d called it quits and walked down, but I didn’t see him in the crowd when I got down, which in those days was small enough to see everyone around unless they were in the john or somewhere like that.
 For all I know he could’ve jumped off the precipice he was waiting on, having been betrayed by God, but I’d imagine I’d of heard about that somehow.
 That would be big news for a place with hardly ever any news at all.

 I did try and ‘talk him down’, but there I was on my mission with my poems, and the irony did sting.
 I looked the quintessential hippie, long untrimmed beard, hair down past the shoulders, but in ponytail then, and I got told all the time I looked like the historical Jesus, like a lot of young men do when they grow their hair and beard, especially white men, which should tell you that maybe he didn’t look like white history shows him.
 I was not a Christian, or anything in particular, though I had been raised one, then on my own personal hodgepodge path, and being a Jesus look alike didn’t go to my head, but I did learn, especially in Italy hitch-hiking, that there were many survival advantages to being one without even doing or saying anything to show the resemblance.
 Here in Egypt though it wasn’t anything special.
-Hitching on the Dead Sea to Mount Siani was nothing but hot.
+Hitching on the Dead Sea to Eilat to get to Egypt was nothing but hot.

 For a moment I mentally squirmed as I looked on the man because of the irony, but it would be many years before I got a handle on what that wiggle was.
 You see sometimes I do I think I’m somebody special (equally sometimes the opposite), and I think we all do, not to the degree this man did, but special in the sense of something as stupid as it is smart: we’re important enough to tell our story and have it heard.
 With 7 billion of us, whose stories should we listen to?
 With basically all of us competing to tell our stories in one form or another, I felt I had to take mine to a high place in humanity.
 There was no net really back then, and so there I was on Mt.
 Moses with my poems, but here I am on the net with you, telling my story on a mountaintop so to speak.
 Is it just pretentious of me or do I really have something to say?

-The only point I could try and make with him was the point I always tried to make with such people: asking them in the language of their religion if they were ‘there’, had achieved something like the nature of a Buddha or Christ.
+The only point I could try and make with the prophet wannabe was the point I always tried to make with such people: asking them in the language of their religion if they were ‘there’, had achieved something like the nature of a Buddha or Christ.
 “Do you have the mind of Christ yet?”
 I asked him, what I ask Christians, since many if not most don’t believe in a transformation of the being where you’re in the kind of consciousness people like the aforementioned people were most probably in, other than the believed total change that happens upon conversion, which mostly has to do with issues of morality, being forgiven, cleansed and so forth and not a change of consciousness.Calling it the mind of Christ I was putting it the way he understood.
 Do you?